taneenak/Carpentry/Script.md

 This session is hands-on, and I'll guide you through the entire process step-by-step.
 By the end, you’ll understand how to explore datasets, clean and join them, and create visualizations.

+# Data Source:
+The data source is USDA.

 # Overview of the Project
 # Objective:
 To analyze goat-related data, specifically focusing on operations with sales at the county level in the United States.
 We'll visualize this data on a map to uncover regional trends.